-Goal 1: Ensure ASHA's certification standards promote ethical and excellency in practice
+Goal 1: Ensure ASHA's certification standards promote ethical and effective client/patient/student care

-- Ensure the certification standards promote diversity and cultural competency.
+- Ensure the certification standards continue to promote diversity and cultural competency.

-Goal 2: ASHA's certification continues to be the preferred credential by audiologists, speech-language pathologists, and all stakeholders
+Goal 2: ASHA's Certificate of Clinical Competence (CCC) continues to be the preferred credential by audiologists, speech-language pathologists, and stakeholders

-- Effective and ongoing communication with other national association and state licensure boards.
+- Expand communications with other national associations and state licensure boards.

 - Ensure accessibility to meeting the certification standards.

-Goal 3: Transparency in certification standards, policies, etc.
+Goal 3: Maintain transparency within certification standards, policies, and communications

 - Maintain clarity of certification standards and guidelines.

-- Increase communication and collaboration with the Council of Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
+- Increase communication and collaboration with CAA, CAPSCD, and NBASLH.

-- Advocate to increase the awareness and value of Board Certified Specialists (BCS) to Certificate of Clinical Competence (CCC) holders and employers.
+- Increase the awareness and value of the Board Certified Specialist (BCS) credential to CCC holders and employers.

 - Survey CCC holders on their awareness of and perceptions of specialty certification.